aiforged/docs/service-users.md

 1. Select a service in the grid
 2. Click the "Events" command in the app bar
-3. The Audit page should open
+3. The Audit page should open, [Click Here](services/subpages/audit.md) to view page

 ### Limits